gabrielepaoletti/seismoviz/README.md

 This selection can be used for further analysis or to create focused visualizations of specific areas of interest.

 These examples showcase the basic functionalities of SeismoViz.
-For more advanced features - like event selections, more complex analysis tools and detailed parameter descriptions - please refer to the documentation.
+For more advanced features like more complex analysis tools and detailed parameter descriptions, please refer to the documentation.

 ## 🤝 Contributing